Inferno7raj/QAAutomation/readme.md

 # Download the latest version of python

-# Install drivers if you you want to use the locally.
+# Install browser drivers to use the locally.

 # Install selenium
 pip install selenium==4.9.0